A Steam Engine

 First up was a holder for the toothbrush chargers.
 Having more than one really looks messy, but now they stand in a proper line.

 I knew that the makerspace had lots of tiny pieces of high quality wood, mostly oak, so I took all of the tiny pieces, planed them up and glued them together into a block.
+I put them on a diagonal, just to make things a bit more interesting.

 Final Touches On The Lego Table